Cisco-Talos/clamav-documentation/src/faq/faq-overview.md

 ## `clamav-config`

-An additional tool for checking how ClamAV was compiled.
+A script for checking how ClamAV was compiled.

+## `clamav-bytecode-compiler`

+A compiler for the bytecode executable signature plugins. _Note_: Shipped separately.
+See the [ClamAV Bytecode Compiler project on Github](https://github.com/Cisco-Talos/clamav-bytecode-compiler).